Low 'n' Slow BBQ Smoked Brisket with Beef Rub

 Seasoning the Brisket

 Shake sea salt on your brisket.
 We absolutely love Oriel Irish Whiskey Smoked Sea Salt here in Great Northern Larder and that is why we sell it on our site.
 It brings smokiness and deep salty flavour right into the muscle of the meat.
 Ideally, leave the beef for about an hour to absorb the salt.
-When the brisket is salted cover it with a nice even layer of Beef Rub, or if you don’t have beef rub (go and buy it) you can use lots of pepper, a little chilli powder, and if you have it use some garlic powder.
+When the brisket is salted cover it with a nice even layer of Brisket Rub, or if you don’t have brisket rub (go and buy it) you can use lots of pepper, a little chilli powder, and if you have it use some garlic powder.
 Or if you want a classic Texas brisket just use lots and lots of black pepper.

 Cooking the Brisket